tim-one/tim-one.github.io/psf/crimes.md

 People are social animals.
 Speculating about others' internal states is hardwired in most.
 It's essential to compassion and empathy.

-Speculation "out loud" is often inappropiate, though, and I don't believe I've ever done much of that.
-For example, I've frequently speculated about why the OoC WG got so much so wrong in my list of "violations".
+Speculation "out loud" is often inappropriate, though, and I don't believe I've ever done much of that.
+For example, I've frequently speculated about why the CoC WG got so much so wrong in my list of "violations".
 But I don't air those internal guesses - none of them are flattering, and I rarely comment if the principle of charity can't be stretched to come up with a positive interpretation.

 But I did indeed speculate openly about Karl Knechtel's internal states.
 In Karl's case, his "indefinite suspension" from Discourse was what spurred me to start a topic on neurodivergence, and since Karl was locked out he couldn't speak for himself.
 I felt I did have non-trivial insight into his internal states, and was open about speaking for him, although stressing that these were only my best guesses.